JoaoEmanuell/Meus-Estudos-JS/extensao-google-meet/DOCUMENTATION-PT-BR.md

 a1 = Valor do primeiro termo da P.A.

-an = Valor do ultimo termo da P.A.
+an = Numero de termos da P.A.

-n = Numero de termos da P.A.
+vf = Valor do ultimo termo da P.A.

 Assim que é chamado esse método cria 3 elementos propios.